 Guest Essay by Willis Eschenbach

-The Thermostat Hypothesis is that tropical clouds and thunderstorms actively regulate the temperature of the earth.
-This keeps the earth at a equilibrium temperature.
+The Thermostat Hypothesis is that tropical clouds and thunderstorms, along with other emergent phenomena like dust devils, tornadoes, and the El Nino/La Nina alteration, actively regulate the temperature of the earth.
+This keeps the earth at an equilibrium temperature.

 Several kinds of evidence are presented to establish and elucidate the Thermostat Hypothesis – historical temperature stability of the Earth, theoretical considerations, satellite photos, and a description of the equilibrium mechanism.

 The stability of the earth’s temperature over time has been a long-standing climatological puzzle.
 The globe has maintained a temperature of ± ~ 3% (including ice ages) for at least the last half a billion years during which we can estimate the temperature.
 During the Holocene, temperatures have not varied by ±1%.
-And during the ice ages, the temperature was generally similarly stable as well.
+And during the glaciation periods, the temperature was generally similarly stable as well.